bartificer/programming-by-stealth/docs/pbs32.md

 </ul>
 ```

-Instead, all three of the dropdowns are populated using jQuery in a DOM ready event handler:
+Instead, all three of the drop-downs are populated using jQuery in a DOM ready event handler:

 ```javascript
 // the DOM ready event handler